What is Stationary? | Definition, Uses, Advantages and Disadvantages

 Advantages of using the term

-2. In the humanities it can be taken to mean something specific or abstract, depending upon the circumstances in which it is used.
+2. In the humanities, it can mean something specific or abstract, depending upon the circumstances in which it is used.

 Disadvantages of using the term

-1. The word is very commonly mistaken by people for its homonym – stationery, which has completely different usage and meaning.
+1. People commonly mistake the word for its homonym – stationery, which has different usage and meaning.
 Stationery refers to material objects such as school and office supplies.

-2. In its abstract sense, the word can be taken to mean a vast variety of things which are not made completely clear.
-When used in a concrete context rooted in reality, it may cause confusions.
+2. In its abstract sense, the word can mean a wide variety of things not made completely clear.
+When used in a concrete context rooted in reality, it may confuse.

 3. This is because the word refers to both a physical state of being and a psychological condition.
-In certain situations it may be difficult to differentiate between the two implications according to the context.
+It may be difficult to differentiate between the two implications in certain situations according to the context.

 References